 These aren't your daddy's Bose.
 The Bose 700 headphones have raised the bar for active noise cancelling headphones, effectively silencing outside noise while simultaneously allowing you to clearly be heard when talking to someone on the phone or cueing up a digital assistant.
 The 700s don't skimp on audio quality either, offering clean, balanced sound with some impressive, intuitive tech flourishes.

 Right now, it’s the only model engineered with 11 levels of noise cancellation to keep things quiet without adding distortion to your music, and the Full Transparency mode is similarly impressive.
 The headphones also come available in four striking colors: Black, Luxe Silver, Soapstone, and Eclipse.
 The Eclipse version is sold exclusively on Apple.com and Bose.com, and is bundled with a travel charging case that holds 40 extra hours of playtime.
-Add it all up, and it's easy to see why the Bose 700 is our best wireless headphones overall.

 See our full Bose Noise Cancelling Headphones 700 review.